dayvsonsales/nubank-app-ui-clone/README.md

 # Nubank app UI Clone

 This is a simple UI clone of Nubank's mobile application.
 It contains only the main page.
-Made with React Native using styled components.
+Made with React Native using styled components and react native vector icons.

 ## Screenshots